 Monday, all the mothers that have babies and live on the streets were invited to come with their kids and celebrate a meal and were given gifts for both mother and child.
 A good number of 50 mothers showed up, some with more that one child.

 Thursday was a day we faced with uncertainty because we were dealing with older street men.
 Over the years they always come in large numbers, and always cause commotion and unrest.
 We had 240 men come in through our centers' gate, we closed the gate by 10.30am.
-Those found outside the gate started rumbling, shouting and yelling.
-We got done with the once inside and dismissed all.
-The once outside the gate were kept silent as we gave them food, and drinks.
-Then praises started again.

 Of course this was expected.
 This time round the team decided to separated all street youth in groupings like this because we realized that when we mixed them up, the older ones would snatch whatever we give the younger once as gifts and sell them.